gregerspoulsen/artisan_tools/README.md

 sufficient. `VERSION` should contain the current version of the project (e.g. 1.3.5).

-For more information have a look at the documentation.
+For more information have a look at [](https://artisan-tools.readthedocs.io/).

 ## Development